Best Of16 min read

 How to Choose the Right Cheap Web Hosting Service for You

-Don't let the options paralyze you.
-Run through these four questions and you'll have your answer in about two minutes.
+Don't get stuck trying to pick the perfect host.
+Answer these four questions and you'll know what works for you in about two minutes.

 What's your actual use case?

 • Personal blog or portfolio?
-Hostinger's base plan or Namecheap's Stellar plan is more than enough.
-Don't overthink it.
+Hostinger's base plan or Namecheap's Stellar plan handles it fine.
+No need to overthink it.

 • WordPress site (small business or content)?
 DreamHost or Bluehost — both are officially WP-recommended and beginner-friendly.